1. Qualitative thought theory.

 1) "Goal-directed thought" in prayer produces effects that tend to result as specific outcomes chosen by the belief system of the person who prays.
 Goal-directed thought involves the will and the ego to guide the outcome.
 There is a choice made to petition for an outcome, agenda, or goal to follow one's own belief of what should happen as a result of prayer.
 Not all will-driven outcomes are bad, but they tend to be bad as outcomes when they are driven by preconceptions, selfish goals, and the ego.

-The clarification of what is the purpose and some semblance of normalcy and order is the effect of a non goal-directed prayer.
+> The clarification of what is the purpose and some semblance of normalcy and order is the effect from a non goal-directed prayer.

-The clarification of what is the goal to achieve guides the effect of a goal-directed prayer.
+> About a goal-directed prayer: The clarification of what is the goal to achieve guides the effect from a goal-directed prayer.

 Our human personalities may be a factor in how we express goal-directed and non goal-directed thoughts and prayers.
 A person who is an extrovert may have a mind dominated by goal-directed thoughts.
 His personal goals, motives, and preconceptions often try to dominate his thoughts.
 For example, a type A personality who is an aggressive achiever might find it difficult to express a quiet thought without also thinking of a goal.